fanzhangcs/fanzhangcs.github.io/_pages/about.md

 Teaching
 ======
+- Member of the Teaching Guidance/Supervision Committee of CIAT

+- Founder and Supervisor of the XCPC Team in Huangpu Campus, GZHU

 - Course Instructor
   - Guidance of Research Paper Writing - 2020, 2021, 2022, 2023, 2024
   - Large-scale Graph Computation and Mining - 2022, 2024